 - Tape the two print out sheets together aligning the green line and edges.

-- Use a third print out or trace the pattern from the pink line down, adding 1" to the fold line to create Pocket B pattern piece.
+- Use the third print out or trace the pattern from the pink line down, adding 1 inch to the fold line to create the Pocket B pattern piece.

 Cutting the Pattern Pieces

 - Cut two for the body of the bag, cutting the pieces on a fold as indicated on the pattern piece.
 Note: If you have allowed enough extra fabric, you can cut four so that you can double the fabric and add padding or interfacing to add body.
 Baste the pieces together and use them as one piece throughout the remaining directions.
 You may also want to add a lining pocket.
 If you use batting, be sure to check the documentation with the batting to quilt the fabric appropriately.

 - Cut two of Pocket A on the fold.